zanebliss/zanebliss.github.io/_posts/2023-6-18-object-backed-view-components.md

 <%# app/components/message_component.html.erb %>
 <h1>Hello, <%= @name %>!</h1>
 ```

+_Instantiated and passed to `render`_
 ```erb
 <%# app/views/demo/index.html.erb %>
 <%= render(MessageComponent.new(name: "World")) %>
 ```

-Which produces the following markup.
+_Produces the following markup_
 ```html
 <h1>Hello, World!</h1>
 ```

 ## Conventional usage of View Components

 In the Ruby on Rails codebases that I've worked on, I've had the opportunity View Components extensively.
-There are two typical use cases of View Components that I've seen.
-First is a more generic component which is primarily defined by the attributes passed into it.
-This could include buttons, pagination components, or links.
+There are typically two use cases of View Components I've observed.
+First is a more generic component which is primarily defined by generic attributes passed into it that are not related to some unique business object.
+Examples include generic buttons, pagination components, or links.

-Another variant of a View Component is defined primarily by an object that might have some relationship to the domain and is more complex.
-This could be something like an event or an about me card.
-These typically have several related attributes and may likely already be represented by a domain object.
+The second use case of View Components is defined primarily by an object that has a relationship to the domain and is more complex and is conceptually coupled.
+This could be something like an event or an 'About me' card.
+These typically have several related attributes and may already be represented by a domain object.

-Although View Components have many benefits, there are sometimes cases where following the conventional approach becomes unwieldy, especially in cases like the second, where there is a component that is representing an object with several related attributes.
-Here is a contrived example of an event component, where the purpose of the component is to represent an event that can be attended.
+Although View Components have many benefits, there are sometimes cases where following the conventional approach in View Component's documentation becomes unwieldy.
+Especially in cases like the second, where there is a component that is representing an object with several related attributes.
+Here is a contrived example of an event component.

 _Component class_
 ```ruby